-After having a go at a few questions (with your help to begin with), your child will soon see that this method can help them figure out how to work out long division problems regardless of the numbers involved, and prove invaluable when it comes to the SATs.
+After having a go at a few long division questions (with your help to begin with), your child will soon see that this method can help them figure out how to work out long division problems regardless of the numbers involved, and prove invaluable when it comes to the SATs.

-Long division made easy: A step by step long division method to use throughout KS2
+How to do long division: An easy step by step long division method to use throughout KS2

 Don’t worry if it takes a while to truly embed the process.
 It’s a long chain of things to remember, so it’ll take regular practise to get this method memorised.

-However, hard work will pay off in the long run, so it is worth putting the time in with your child now to make sure long division is explained well early on to lessen the number of times you will hear the inevitable:
+Hard work will pay off in the long run, so it is worth putting the time in with your child now to make sure long division is explained well early on to lessen the number of times you will hear the inevitable:

 “Mummmmm…….How do you do long division…?”